-We are delighted that Listed Heritage Magazine has featured a four page article on our works to Charterhouse, London.
+We are delighted that Listed Heritage Magazine has featured a four page article on our works to The Charterhouse.

 Having been hidden from view and closed to public for over 650 years - the Charterhouse, a historic London landmark was recently opened to public by the Queen and Duke of Edinburgh (28 February 2017).
 The Queen also unveiled a plaque to mark the occasion.